 - Lowering blood pressure,

-- Optimising digestion (10).
+- Optimising digestion and sleep (12).

-Playing an upbeat album or listen to an inspiring podcast (like Katie Piper’s Extraordinary People or Give Me Strength With Alice Liveing), causes us to start the day in a positive upbeat mindset, rather than switching on the tv or radio and listening to the news, which can increase anxiety and negative thoughts.
+Playing an upbeat album or listen to an inspiring podcast (like Katie Piper’s Extraordinary People or Give Me Strength With Alice Liveing), causes us to start the day in a positive upbeat mindset, rather than switching on the TV or radio and listening to the news, which can increase anxiety and negative thoughts.